 Consider refinancing your loans and mortgage to save you some money.
 For example, USA Today cites a man whose mortgage rate started at 8 percent in 1999.
-He refinanced it for the second time in 2012, lowering his rate to just 3.75 percent.
-Check out the best mortgage refinance companies, the best auto refinance companies, and how to refinance your private student loans for in-depth information on each.
+He refinanced it for the second time in 2012, how to refinance your private student loans for in-depth information on each.

 22. Make your own beauty products

 Many women spend hundreds and even thousands of dollars on beauty products each year.
 Making your own beauty products is an easy way to save money.
 It'll also help you avoid using commercial products containing chemicals that could seep into your body.
 Wellness Mama provides great recipes to make your own products if you need some guidance.